frjo/hugo-theme-zen/README.md

 ```

+## Contact form

+If your server support php with the mail() command (very common) you can use the included contact form feature to get a contact form for your site.

+1. Copy the file `themes/zen/static/php/contact.php.example` to `static/php/contact.php`.
+2. Edit the contact.php file so it has your own e-mail address.
+You may also change the mail subject prefix.
+3. Add the shortcode `{{< contact >}}` to a page.
+Also set `contactform: true` in the front matter for that page so the contact.js file gets loaded.

 ## Dates

 If "lastmod" is set in the frontmatter on a post that value will be used in the "submitted" section.
 If not "date" is used.